 Planning a party?
 Here's an easy way to determine how many appetizers to serve per person.

 For a dinner party, plan about 6 appetizers per person, with two to three different options available.
-For example, serve these jalapeño poppers with roasted garlic hummus and veggies, as well as a plate of bacon wrapped chicken bites.
+As an example, you could serve these jalapeño poppers with roasted garlic hummus and veggies, as well as a plate of bacon wrapped chicken bites.

 For a cocktail party, where no main course is being served, plan 8 to 12 appetizers per person, with up to six options available.